Cover of One Thousand and One Nights (The Arabian Nights)

 GBM Assessment (Score: 9/10)

-The tales emerged during the Islamic Golden Age, roughly 750 to 1258, when the Abbasid Caliphate presided over an extraordinary flowering of science, philosophy, literature, and art.
+The tales emerged during the Islamic Golden Age, roughly 750 to 1258, when the Abbasid Caliphate presided over an remarkable flowering of science, philosophy, literature, and art.
 Baghdad's House of Wisdom preserved and translated Greek, Persian, and Indian knowledge, while Islamic scholars advanced algebra, optics, medicine, and astronomy far beyond their classical predecessors — Al-Khwarizmi gave the world 'algorithm' and 'algebra,' and Ibn Sina composed the Canon of Medicine.
 This was the most intellectually advanced civilization on Earth, and the Nights reflect its cosmopolitan, mercantile, multicultural world: a vast geography stretching from China to North Africa, populated by merchants, spirits, princes, and tricksters.

 The Islamic Golden Age, c.
 750-1050